exurd/exurd/README.md

 ![](https://raw.githubusercontent.com/exurd/exurd/master/pics/matrix.gif)

-I am now a Arctic Code Vault Contributor for exurd/Minecraft-Sounds-Replacer.
+I have "contributed" to the Arctic Code Vault for exurd/Minecraft-Sounds-Replacer.
 All it does is replace sounds using a batch script why is that so important to archi--

 ---